ArianeBeaudin/arianebeaudin.github.io/_posts/2020-12-18-topics-to-explore-in-2021.md

 - To get better at taking care of a variety of plants
 - To deepen my care praxis and understanding of the ethics of care

+ **EDIT 31/01/2021** : Well, I changed my mind about trying to go to TELUQ and I'm also somewhat giving up in advance in reading more novels than last year.